yuong1979/django-summernote/README.md

 LICENSE
 -------

-`django-summernote` is distributed under MIT license.
+`django-summernote` is distributed under MIT license and proudly served by great contributors.